- Article I – Officers

 (a) The officers of the Senate shall be a Chair, a Chair-Elect, an Immediate Past Chair, and a Secretary.

-(b) The Senate shall elect annually from among its elected faculty members a Chair-Elect and a Secretary from among members who are serving as elected faculty senators in the current Senate year.
+(b) Elected Senators shall elect annually a Chair-Elect and a Secretary from among faculty members who are serving as elected faculty senators in the current Senate year.
 The Secretary shall be eligible for reelection, but shall serve no more than three consecutive one-year terms.
 The Chair-Elect, at the end of one year of service in that office, shall automatically succeed to the office of Chair.
 The Chair, at the end of one year of service in that office, shall automatically succeed to the office of Immediate Past Chair.

 (c) If a senator’s term as representative of an academic voting unit expires while serving as Chair or Chair-Elect, and the senator is not reelected, that senator shall be permitted to succeed to the offices of Chair and/or Immediate Past Chair.
 While completing terms as Chair and Immediate Past Chair, the officer will have all the rights and privileges of a regular member of the Senate.